m-agboola/Gossipper/README.md

 4.Edit credentials.py and copy-paste  all your details carefully.

-5.Now,you can run  twitterbot_text.py file to run bot which will tweet The Zen of Python texts by using this command :
+5.Now,you can run  bot.py file to run bot which will tweet sentiments ranging depending on the degree of positivity/negativity of tweets:

+Tweets are classified to any of the five categories:

+"Great", "Good", "Normal", "Not bad" and "Horrible"

+You can run the script using the command below

  $ python tweepy_streamer.py

 6.You can also use any file instead of sample.txt .
-To do that,you need to open tweepy_streamer.py file and edit this line my_file=open('sample.txt','r') and enter your desired filename instead of 'sample.txt' .
+To do that,you need to open tweepy_streamer.py file and edit this line my_file=open('test.txt','r') and enter your desired filename instead of 'test.txt' .

-7.Enjoy the service of Twitter Bot which tweets texts of a file .You can also alter sleep time in script as you wish.
+7.Enjoy the service of Twitter Bot which tweets classifies tweets to be either "Great", "Good", "Normal", "Not bad" and "Horrible".
+You can also alter waiting time in script as you wish.
+The longer the waiting time, the more accurate the sentiment analysis is

 # Twitter bot rates the sentiments on hashtags

 8.Use tweepy_streamer.py file for a Twitter bot which retweet tweets based on particular hastag (script provided here use #python ),like tweets and follow the user who tweeted it.
-To run tweepy_streamer.py ,use this command :
+To run tweepy_streamer.py, use this command :

 $ python tweepy_streamer.py.py
 9.You can use any desired hastag(such as #javascipt ) .Just edit hastag '#python' in config.py file with whatever you want.